charles_f 6 months ago

 If the person doing their on-screen graphics is reading this, I wonder if you have considered showing tank LOX/CH4 remaining as a log graph.
 I believe it decreases logrithmically when being used (well it would if you keep 'thrust' constant) so that would create a linear sweep to the 'fuel level' status.

-• modeless a day ago
+• modeless 6 months ago

 I don't believe they throttle the engines up or down much during the second stage burn.
 Fuel decreases ~linearly and thrust is relatively constant.
 Acceleration increases as fuel mass decreases.

-• ChuckMcM a day ago
+• ChuckMcM 6 months ago

 I would be surprised if that was the case, my reasoning to that is that computing where a thing is going, when it's under going with changing acceleration AND changing mass, is pretty complicated.
 Especially if you already have the capability to throttle the engines and keep 'a' constant.